spoilnomore/ShelfLife/README.md

 # ShelfLife

+This application helps you keep track of the food in your pantry.

+ShelfLife is a scalable application that allows for multiple households to sign up and share food entries with each other.
+Each household only sees their own food.

-You need to set up a Firebase project on Google and enable Google authentication.
+To run this application, you need to set up a Firebase project on Google and enable Google authentication.
+You also need Docker and you need `make` if you are on Windows (just use chocolatey and do `choco install make`).

-**SpoilNoMore developers: please just use the .env that i gave you in the discord chat. do not listen to this.**

 heres what GPT said so you dont have to waste another water bottle asking it for a response.. ;)